ostinelli/syn/README.md

 ## Usage

 ### Setup
-Ensure to start Syn from your application.
+Ensure that your application starts Syn.
 This can be done by either providing it as a dependency in your `.app` file, or by starting it manually:

 ```erlang
 syn:start().
 ```

 Your application will have its own logic on how to connect to the other nodes in the cluster.
-Once it is connected, ensure to initialize Syn (this will set up the underlying mnesia backend):
+Once it is connected, ensure that Syn gets initialized (this will set up the underlying mnesia backend):

 ```erlang
 syn:init().
 ```

-> Ensure to initialize Syn **only once** on a node.
+> Ensure that Syn is initialized **only once** on a node.
 Even if the node were to disconnect from the cluster and reconnect again, do not re-initialize it.
 This would disable Syn from being able to handle conflict resolution automatically.

-The recommended place to initialize Syn is in the `start/2` function in your main application module, something along the lines of:
+A possible place to initialize Syn is in the `start/2` function in your main application module, something along the lines of:

 ```erlang
 -module(myapp_app).